maxim-moellhoff/gen_design_sheet_metal/README.md

 ![Representative image of the results.](assets/images/example.png)

-THIS PROJECT IS STILL IN UNFINISHED!
+THIS PROJECT IS STILL UNFINISHED!

 # How it works